 The Medicaid Home and Community-based Autism Waiver program is a medical assistance program that was developed as a joint effort between the MSDE and DHMH in order to offer support at home and in the community to this extremely challenging population.
 This program offers services including intensive individual support services, respite care, environmental accessibility adaptations, family training, and residential habilitation.
-Eligibility for waiver services is determined by technical, financial, and medical criteria, and openings have been filled on a first-come, first-served basis.
+Eligibility for waiver services is determined by technical, financial, and medical criteria, and openings are filled on a first-come, first-served basis.
 Originally begun with only 150 openings, the waiver program currently has over 900 participants statewide.
 There are no plans at this time for increasing the state cap.
 Openings only become available when a child reaches the age of 21, moves out of the state, or no longer meets eligibility requirements.
-Baltimore County has the highest number of children on the autism waiver waiting list.